rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 _The kids getting ready to sneak into a movie_

-"A Day at the Movies" ([GitHub][dayatmoviesgit], [Itch][dayatmovies]) by [Michael Ramirez] is a short game about stealth, movies and friendship.
+"A Day at the Movies" ([GitHub][dayatmoviesgit], [Itch][dayatmovies]) by [Michael Ramirez] is a short game about stealth, movies, and friendship.

 "A Day at the Movies" was made using the [Bevy game engine][bevy-movieday] in 7 days as part of the Rusty Jam.
 Despite the placeholder art and lack of audio, it